 Choose a niche or industry that you either have relevant experience in or a deep passion and/or knowledge.

 As a beginner, it's okay to choose a few niches and hone down later once you have some experience under your belt.

 There are unlimited niches from parenting, gaming, travel, to marketing and tech and much more.
 You're only limited by your imagination here.

-Working as an online can be an incredibly lucrative career choice, and it can also be a great side hustle to earn a little extra income.
+Building up a freelance writing career can be an incredibly lucrative choice, and it can also be a great side hustle to earn a little extra income.

 The key to having success with is to choose your niche, write and publish some sample pieces in your niche, and start pitching.

 As you gain experience and confidence, raise your rates and keep pitching!

 As a , your work speaks for itself.
 So if you have great sample pieces, it's easy to get started even if you don't have any experience.

 Creating your own blog is a great way to display your sample pieces and show off your expertise.
 Learn how to start a blog here.